scottcha/kasa_carbon/README.md

 ![Example Graph](visualization/apachebenchmarkexample.png)
 The full example table is also available at (visualization/energy_usage.xlsx)

+# Notes
+I haven't seen any calibration information on these plugs but I do know that when doing measurements for SERT or Energy Star or other compliance focused energy measurment a calibrated energy monitor is a reqirement.
+So I don't recommend using this for any official compliance work.

 # Development instructions
 You can run the project from source as
 'python -m kasa_carbon.kasa_carbon_main